SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%deletemacro** `<name>`
     Info: Admin only.
 Deletes the specified macro command.
     Example: `%deletemacro test`

+**%deletereminder** `<reminder ID>`
+    Info: Deletes a reminder of yours by the reminder ID.
+View the reminder IDs with `%viewreminders`.
+    Example: `%deletereminder 1234567`
+    Aliases: delreminder, rmreminder, delreminders, deletereminders

 **%deleterolemenu** `<message ID>`
     Info: Admin only.
 Deletes a Role menu completely.